1. What do I Need in order to Bleach Hair Correctly?

 Section the hair, then start applying the bleach from the back.

-5. How Long should I let the Bleach Mixture Develop?
+5. How Long should I let the Bleach Mixture Sit on the Hair?

 - The development time can vary from 15 minutes to 30 minutes, depending on the starting hair color level, texture, and thickness.

-- If you are looking to go very blonde, it is important that you do not wash off too early.
-You need to get rid of all the orange pigments and also most of the yellow pigments before you can rinse.
+- Do try to get rid of all the orange pigments and also most of the yellow pigments before you rinse.

 - See the image below.
-Aim for at least a level 9 if you are trying to get blonde hair.
+Aim for a level 9 or 10 if you are trying to get blonde hair.

-- As soon as you get to your target level, rinse using an acidic shampoo.
+- When you get to your target level, rinse using an acidic shampoo.
 This will close the hair cuticle after the bleaching process.

 Hair Color At Level 10 After Bleaching

 6. Which Lightener Should I Use?

 - All the examples on this page have been done using Ugly Duckling Brilliant Blonde.
 We recommend it as it has been designed for dark bases and can lift up to 8 levels safely and effectively.